 Bishop Center for Ethical Leadership serves the community through events, fee-based professional development programs, and by producing, curating, and conveying relevant research in areas related to ethical leadership.
 It runs Leadership Connect where community leaders mentor hand-selected students to improve their professional confidence.
 Bishop Center’s Women and Leadership Initiative promotes gender equity in the workplace.
 The initiative’s includes mentorship for female MBA students, professional development for women in Tampa Bay and thought leadership events and research.
 The Hospitality Leadership Program, also run by the Bishop Center, is designed to help industry leaders in the Tampa Bay area hire and retain top talent amid a staffing shortage.
 Finally, the Business for Good internship is an innovative program that brings USF students and local businesses together in a business consultancy model with the goal of helping businesses achieve B Corp Certification.

-Consumer Insight and Sales Lab is a state-of-the-art facility that provides community partners with the resources to: conduct live focus groups for consumer research; obtain insights from faculty and students; conduct sales training in recording-enabled role play rooms with perception analytic Dials providing real-time feedback on video and digital products.
+Customer Experience Lab is a state-of-the-art facility that provides community partners with the resources to: conduct live focus groups for consumer research; obtain insights from faculty and students; conduct sales training in recording-enabled role play rooms with perception analytic Dials providing real-time feedback on video and digital products.
 Focus groups are moderated by an experienced facilitator and community partners have access to highly qualified faculty for data interpretation and action plan development.

 USF Trafficking in Persons - Risk to Resilience Lab